 - ICBA supports the Federal Reserve System in its dual role as payment systems regulator and provider/operator of services and urges the Reserve Banks to support the development and evolution of payment systems with new operational roles.
-The Federal Reserve System should participate in an operating role in faster payments to ensure access and participation among community banks.

 Community bank payment systems access must not be limited through the imposition of anti-competitive and discriminatory pricing or policies, membership requirements, standards, operating rules, or technological barriers.
 Market power should not be used to force changes that would materially or adversely impact the competitive nature of our nation’s payments system.